ptdecker/interview-cake-answers-javascript/README.md

 Solutions:

-* 8 'Cake Thief' - Solved using a dynamic programming solution to the unbounded knapsack problem
+* 08 'Cake Thief' - Solved using a dynamic programming solution to the unbounded knapsack problem
-* 9 'Linked List' - Solved by using a single linked list
+* 09 'Linked List' - Solved by using a single linked list
+* 10 'Shuffle' - Solved by using the Fisher-Yates in-place shuffle algorithm